December 01, 2021 | Ingredients 101

 How about a drizzle?
 Tahini can be drizzled onto falafel sandwiches, grain bowls, or meats for added flavor.
 It can also be used as a delicious dressing for salads and cooked or grilled vegetables.

 Looking for a sweet application?
 In the Middle East tahini is used in halva, a confection similar to fudge.
-You can also add the spread to your cookies or brownies for a deep nutty flavor profile.
+You can also add the spread to your cookies or brownies for a deep earthy flavor profile.
 Tahini ice cream is also a popular dessert that combines the sweetness of cream with the nuttiness of the tahini to create a unique confection.

 Time to Try Tahini